-The optimal path planning problem seeks to find a valid path $\sigma^*$ from a start state $x_{\text{start}}$ to a goal region $X_{\text{goal}}$ that minimizes a cost function $c(\sigma)$ \cite{Karaman2011}.
-Sampling-based planning algorithms are considered almost-surely asymptotically optimal if, as the number of samples approaches infinity, they find a solution whose cost converges to the optimal cost with probability 1.
+The optimal path planning problem seeks to find a path $\sigma^*$ from a start state $x_{\text{start}}$ to a goal region $X_{\text{goal}}$ that minimizes a cost function $c(\sigma)$~\cite{Karaman2011}.
+Sampling-based planning algorithms are considered almost-surely asymptotically optimal if, as the number of samples approaches infinity, the cost of the solution converges to the optimal cost with probability one.

-Informed sampling techniques enhance the performance of these algorithms by focusing the sampling process on regions more likely to contain high-quality solutions.
-Informed RRT* \cite{gammell_informed_2014} exemplifies this approach by restricting sampling to an ellipsoidal subset of the state space once an initial solution is found.
+Informed sampling techniques improve the performance of these algorithms by concentrating the sampling process on regions that are more likely to contain high-quality solutions.
+Informed RRT*~\cite{gammell_informed_2014} exemplifies this approach by restricting sampling to an ellipsoidal subset of the state space once an initial solution has been found.
 This informed subset, defined as

 contains all states that could potentially improve the current best solution with cost $c_{\text{best}}$.

 A significant theoretical advantage of informed sampling is its convergence rate:

 \begin{theorem}[\cite{gammell_informed_2014}] With uniform sampling of the informed subset, $x \sim \text{Uniform}(X_{\text{informed}})$, the cost of the best solution, $c_{\text{best}}$, converges linearly to the theoretical minimum, $c_{\text{min}}$, in the absence of obstacles. \end{theorem}